 - Pharmacist Richard and pharmacist technician, Emma.
 Between them, they perform medication reviews, help with patient prescription queries and carry out many of the medication changes and follow-ups created by hospital discharges.
 Liaising directly with local pharmacies and the GPs.

-- Cancer Care Coordinator Jasmine offers support to newly diagnosed cancer patients.
+- Cancer Care Coordinator Elaine offers support to newly diagnosed cancer patients.
 Liaising with other healthcare staff and services, signposting patients to internal and external services and offering support to patient and carers at any point on the pathway.